Even plywood and paint can be tools for success.

-These signs, each bearing the name of a high school graduate, are placed along the paved road at the beginning of the month of May.
+These signs, each bearing the name of a Boys Ranch High School graduate, are placed along the paved road in May.
 They stay in place until the graduation ceremonies and celebrations are all over.